 Apps and Updates

 A very good thing about this tool is its ability to support third-party apps.
 This can be a great feature, especially if you have been using a specific app for a while and recently shifted to OBDLink MX+.

 You can continue to use the same app while enjoying improved performance.
 OBDLink Plus can work with dozens of apps such as OBDLink MX, Dashcommand, Forscan, Torque, etc. Our personal favorites with this tool are OBDLink or Torque.Check Price at Amazon

-Both of these apps offer many features such as door lock/unlock, ABS, SRS, read live data, remote start/turn off engine, etc.
+Both of these apps offer many features such as door lock/unlock, ABS, SRS, read live data, remote start/turn off the engine, etc.

 You need to install an app and connect it to the scanner via Bluetooth.